Agriculture in Brazil: Southeast

 The cultivation of soy, on the other hand, is increasing, however, it's not among the largest national producers of this grain.
 In the 2018–2019 harvest, Minas Gerais harvested 5 million tons (7th place in the country), and São Paulo, 3 million.

 Minas Gerais is the 2nd largest producer of beans in Brazil, with 17.2% of national production in 2020.
 In addition, it's one of the largest national producers of sorghum: about 30% of the Brazilian cereal production.
 It's also in 3rd place in the national production of cotton.

-The state of São Paulo concentrates more than 90% of the national production of peanuts, with Brazil exporting about 30% of the peanuts it produces.
+The state of São Paulo accounts for more than 90% of the national production of peanuts, with Brazil exporting about 30% of the peanuts it produces.

 São Paulo is also the largest national producer of banana, with Minas Gerais in 3rd place and Espírito Santo in 7th place.
 Brazil was already the 2nd largest producer of the fruit in the world, currently in 3rd place, losing only to India and Ecuador.

 In cassava production, Brazil produced a total of 17.6 million tons in 2018.
 São Paulo was the 3rd largest producer in the country, with 1.1 million tons.
 Minas Gerais was 12th, with almost 500 thousand tons.
 Rio de Janeiro and Espírito Santo had a small production.

 In 2018, São Paulo and Minas Gerais were the largest producers of tangerine in Brazil.
 Espírito Santo was the largest producer of papaya.
 About persimmon, São Paulo is the largest producer in the country with 58%, Minas is in 3rd place with 8%, and Rio de Janeiro in 4th place with 6%.

 In 2019, in Brazil, there was a total production area of around 4 thousand hectares of strawberry.
 The largest producer is Minas Gerais, with approximately 1,500 hectares, cultivated in most municipalities in the extreme south of the state, in the Serra da Mantiqueira region, with Pouso Alegre and Estiva being the largest producers.
 São Paulo was in 2nd place with 800 hectares, with production concentrated in the municipalities of Piedade, Campinas, Jundiaí, Atibaia and nearby municipalities.

 The Southeast is the largest producer of lemon in the country, with 86% of the total obtained in 2018.
 Only the state of São Paulo produces 79% of the total.

 Regarding carrot, Brazil occupied the fifth place in the world ranking in 2016, with an annual production close to 760 thousand tons.
 In relation to exports of this product, Brazil occupies the seventh world position.
 Minas Gerais and São Paulo are the 2 largest producers in Brazil.
 Among the production hubs in Minas Gerais are the municipalities of São Gotardo, Santa Juliana and Carandaí.
 In São Paulo, the producing municipalities are Piedade, Ibiúna and Mogi das Cruzes.
 As for potato, the main national producer is the state of Minas Gerais, with 32% of the total produced in the country.
 In 2017, Minas Gerais harvested around 1.3 million tons of the product.
 São Paulo holds 24% of production.